mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * Add support for WooCommerce 3.0 (backwards compatible with older versions of WooCommerce)
 * The expiry date that's shown for payments via Bank transfer is now in the correct (translated) format
 * Fix redundant "DESCRIBE *__mollie_pending_payment" error (on new installs)

-WooCommerce Subscriptions
+* WooCommerce Subscriptions:
     * Important: added Subscription Status tool to fix broken subscriptions, see [instructions](https://github.com/mollie/WooCommerce/wiki/Mollie-Subscriptions-Status)
     * SEPA recurring payments, take initial order status from settings, default On-Hold (instead of Completed)
     * Fix issue where valid subscriptions are set to 'on-hold' and 'manual renewal' only 15 days after renewal payment is created (now only do that after 21 days)
     * Improve "Subscription switching" support to also allow amount changes
     * Fix typo in recurring payment order notes

 = 2.5.5 - 31/03/2017 =
 * Allow the option name to have maximum 191 characters for newer WooPress installations.